 In many cases we need to update the parameters at each step.
 Thus, the gradients need to be saved while deleting the values from the previous batch.

 Computing the gradients is not updating the parameters.
-We need to go once again through all the model’s parameters and apply the update rule with optimizer.step() like:
+We need to go once again through all the model’s parameters and apply the update rule with optimizer.step()

-param = param - lr * param.grad
+for param in parameters:param = param - lr * param.grad

 The rest is the same as in the validation function.
 Both losses and accuracies per epoch are saved in a dictionary for plotting later on.